Sahil-Gulati/PHPHump/GuideMDs/HumpWhile.md

 # Hump While #
-This attribute allows us to iterate some html content no. of times.
+Sometimes its just required to iterate over HTML tags any no. of times, which we made quite easy with this attribute, where you will pass parameters and rest `HUMP` will take care of it.

 ## Syntax ##